Microbial-Ecology-Group/AMRplusplus/docs/dependencies.md

 Dependencies
 ------------

 AMR++ uses a variety of open-source tools.
 The tools used, descriptions, and version specifics are provided below.
+These dependencies can be installed manually to your local computing cluster, or by changing the ```-profile``` parameter, they can be handled using conda, sigularity, or docker.

 ### Trimmomatic
   - Description: Trimmomatic is a tool for removing low quality base pairs (bps) and adapter sequences from raw sequence data.